awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_nordic.md

 1. From the top menu, choose **Target**, **Connect J\-Link**\.

-1. From the top menu, choose **Tools**, **Terminal Emulator**, **Properties**, and set the properties as instructed in [Installing a Terminal Emulator](uart-term.md)\.
+1. From the top menu, choose **Tools**, **Terminal Emulator**, **Properties**, and set the properties as instructed in [Installing a terminal emulator](uart-term.md)\.

 1. From the top menu, choose **Tools**, **Terminal Emulator**, **Connect *port* \(115200,N,8,1\)**\.

 **Note**
 The Segger embedded studio terminal emulator does not support an input capability\.
 For this, use a terminal emulator like PuTTy, Tera Term, or GNU Screen\.
-Configure the terminal to connect to your board by a serial connection as instructed in [Installing a Terminal Emulator](uart-term.md)\.
+Configure the terminal to connect to your board by a serial connection as instructed in [Installing a terminal emulator](uart-term.md)\.

-## Download and Configure FreeRTOS<a name="nordic-download-and-configure"></a>
+## Download and configure FreeRTOS<a name="nordic-download-and-configure"></a>

 After you set up your hardware and environment, you can download FreeRTOS\.